TalHibner/Microblog-RESTFul-API-HomeAssignment/README.md

 I have been dockerizing the service (REST API and the storage engine) by formatting into a docker-compose YAML file.
-The docker-compose YAML file define the two different docker containers for the REST API and the storage engine. run on linux the run.sh script or Run the commands: mvn clean install docker-compose -f docker-compose.yml up --build --force-recreate -d
+The docker-compose YAML file define the two different docker containers for the REST API and the storage engine.

+run on unix the run.sh script or Run the commands: mvn clean install docker-compose -f docker-compose.yml up --build --force-recreate -d